 - Whisk up a quick custard mixture with eggs, milk, and seasonings.
 Pour over the casserole and chill for 4 hours (or overnight).

-- Bake casserole per recipe instructions, removing foil for last ½ hour.
+- Bake casserole per recipe instructions, removing foil for the last ½ hour.

-- If you plan to freeze this casserole bake as directed and cool completely.
+- If you plan to freeze this casserole, bake it as directed and cool it completely.
 Cut into squares and freeze in individual portions.